-Referees will be required to send a pdf copy of their letter (signed and on letterhead) that addresses the above criteria, to Heidi Mussar by 9:00 am EST on March 16, 2020.
-This is required in order to conduct the adjudication of applications.
+Referees will be required to send a pdf copy of their letter (signed and on letterhead) that addresses the above criteria, to Heidi Mussar by 9:00 am EST on March 12, 2021.
+This is required to conduct the adjudication of applications.

 4. Applicant completes and submits an online AMTD Fellowship application

-Interested applicants, who have received an invitation to apply from GSPA (step 2 above), must complete the online application form (Graduate Studies forms website) and submit it electronically by 9:00 am EST on March 16, 2020.
-Note: the application is now closed, as the application deadline has passed.
+Interested applicants, who have received an invitation to apply from GSPA (step 2 above), must complete the online application form and submit it electronically by 9:00 am EST on March 12, 2021.

 The application will require applicants to do the following: